Smooth Restart Principle

 };

-will reload it into memory, achieving the update of business logic.
+After modifying MessageHandler.php, running php start.php reload will reload MessageHandler.php into memory, achieving the effect of updating business logic.

-The 'require_once' statement is used in the above code for demonstration purposes.
-If your project supports PSR-4 autoloading, the 'require_once' statement is not needed.
+The above code uses require_once for demonstration purposes.
+If your project supports PSR-4 autoloading, there is no need to call require_once.

-Workerman is divided into a main process and child processes.
-The main process is responsible for monitoring the child processes, while the child processes handle client connections, incoming request data, and corresponding processing and response to clients.
-When the business code is updated, we only need to update the child processes to achieve the purpose of code update.
+Workerman is composed of a master process and worker processes.
+The master process is responsible for monitoring the worker processes, while the worker processes are in charge of receiving client connections and the request data sent over these connections, processing them accordingly, and returning data to the client.
+When business code is updated, we only need to update the worker processes to achieve code updates.

-We can see that the smooth restart is actually achieved by allowing the old business processes to exit one by one and then creating new processes one by one.
-To avoid affecting users during a smooth restart, it is required that the processes do not retain user-related state information.
-Business processes are best to be stateless, to avoid information loss due to process exits.
+We see that smooth restart is essentially about having old business processes exit one by one and creating new processes in turn.
+To avoid affecting users during a smooth restart, it is essential that processes do not retain user-related state information, meaning that business processes should ideally be stateless to prevent information loss due to process exit.